 Jim Kweskin "Folk Music Legend"

 Jim Kweskin is available for a solo show.
-He may also be available for duo shows with Meredith Axelrod and or Geoff Muldaur.
+He may also be available for duo shows with Meredith Axelrod, Geoff Muldaur, Samoa Wilson, Happy Traum and others.
+Please contact us for more details.

 Live at McCabe’s Guitar Shop in Santa Monica, CA: